cjhonlyone/picorv32_Xilinx/README.md

-# A Picorv32 On Zynq
+# A Picorv32 On Virtex6

 ## How To Compile